 Luckily most of the moulds that found their way to the Soviet Union are accounted for with a few exceptions.
 Most are now back in production with companies like Ark in Moscow and still selling quite well.
 I am very fortunate enough to own one.

 One aim of this site is to document the history of the Merton to Moscow deal.
 This has been made possible by the huge amount of Frog Spawn that still exists.
 Their is something very nostalgic about finding one of the more rare kits in it’s very rough Soviet packing.
 A lot of rumours exist about some of the moulds still existing at the Donetsk Toy Factory (the largest Toy factory in the former USSR) that was bankrupt in 2003 but still continued to produce toys after this.
-Sadly the factory is in rebel held Territory and was shelled with a loss of life last year during 2014 a victim of the war being raged against Ukraine by Russia.
+Sadly the factory is in rebel held Territory and was shelled with a loss of life last year during 2014 a victim of the conflict in the area.

 Other features of the site will be to showcase and discuss both Frog and Frog Spawn paper work (with translations).
 I am fortunate to own some original plans including the R100 as well as some design notes and general items.